-Until 2020, Mercedes had won every Abu Dhabi Grand Prix in the V6 hybrid era.
-Red Bull have won the last two races at Yas Marina Circuit.
+Until 2020, Mercedes had won every Abu Dhabi Grand Prix in the V6 hybrid era – but Red Bull have won the last three races at Yas Marina Circuit from pole position.
 Here’s everything you need to know about each team’s history at the Abu Dhabi Grand Prix!

-Though they have not won in the past two seasons, Valtteri Bottas and Lewis Hamilton both finished on the podium in second and third respectively in 2020 and Hamilton finished as runner-up last year.
+Though they have not won in the past two seasons, Valtteri Bottas and Lewis Hamilton both finished on the podium in second and third respectively in 2020 and Hamilton finished as runner-up in 2021.
+2022 marked the first time since 2012 that neither Mercedes driver finished on the podium.

-Nico Rosberg’s fourteenth place here in 2014 is the only time a Mercedes car has failed to score at the Yas Marina circuit in the past nine seasons.
-Mercedes have recorded two DNFs here, both as results of crashes – Michael Schumacher was spun and hit by Vitantonio Liuzzi in 2010, while Rosberg flew over the HRT of Narain Karthikeyan in 2012.
+In 2022, Lewis Hamilton retired from the Abu Dhabi Grand Prix.
+In the last ten races at the circuit, Nico Rosberg’s 14th place here in 2014 is the only other time that a Mercedes car has failed to score at Yas Marina Circuit.
+Mercedes have recorded two other DNFs here, both as results of crashes – Michael Schumacher was spun and hit by Vitantonio Liuzzi in 2010, while Rosberg flew over the HRT of Narain Karthikeyan in 2012.

 In 2018, Mercedes became the first team to take five consecutive front-row lock-outs at any circuit, having set the two fastest qualifying times here in every season since 2014.
 They did so for a sixth time in 2019, but Valtteri Bottas was forced to start from the back following an engine penalty.